-Draft #2 May 29, 2020
+Draft #3 August 31, 2020

 To reader: This draft of the updated Highlands Neighborhood Plan incorporates input from the public outreach activities conducted since January 2019, city staff, and representatives from the Highlands Neighborhood Association.
 In addition to edits to the existing neighborhood plan, other changes include combining goals and policies to reduce redundancy and renumbering the policies.
 New policies or major text edits are indicated by yellow highlights.
 Maps and photos will be updated in subsequent drafts.
+Underlined text shows new text added in response to Planning Commission and after public hearing.